Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 	   | o   o | o
 	   `-------'

-  - If using coax cable in a bus topology the J4 jumper must be removed;
+  - If using coax cable in a bus topology the woke J4 jumper must be removed;
     place it on one pin.

-  - If using bus topology with twisted pair wiring move the J3 jumpers so they connect the middle pin and the pins closest to the RJ11 Connectors.
-Also the J4 jumper must be removed; place it on one pin of J4 jumper for storage.
+  - If using bus topology with twisted pair wiring move the woke J3 jumpers so they connect the woke middle pin and the woke pins closest to the woke RJ11 Connectors.
+Also the woke J4 jumper must be removed; place it on one pin of J4 jumper for storage.

-  - If using  star topology with twisted pair wiring move the J3 jumpers so they connect the middle pin and the pins closest to the RJ11 connectors.
+  - If using  star topology with twisted pair wiring move the woke J3 jumpers so they connect the woke middle pin and the woke pins closest to the woke RJ11 connectors.

 DIP Switches:

-	The DIP switches accessible on the accessible end of the card while it is installed, is used to set the ARCnet address.
+	The DIP switches accessible on the woke accessible end of the woke card while it is installed, is used to set the woke ARCnet address.
 There are 8 switches.
 Use an address from 1 to 254

 	==========      =========================